• My Story

 Prior to the global pandemic, road tripping might have meant stopping to eat whenever you wanted and pulling over at a hotel when you were getting tired.
 Not everything is currently open, so planning ahead is more important than ever.
 After figuring out your route, check online to see which state-run highway rest stops are open.
 Call restaurants that you know are on the route, or check their websites to see if they are open and also if their restrooms are available for customers.
 Rather than play it by ear for any overnight lodging, make a reservation at a hotel along the way and also confirm what amenities they are offering.

-Stock Up on Snacks, Sanitizer and Water
+Stock up on Snacks, Sanitizer and Water

 Because some restaurants and convenience stores may be closed, it is more important than ever to bring along lots of food, water, hand sanitizer and other supplies.
 The good thing about traveling by car is that you don’t have to worry about packing lightly; have a good supply of wet wipes and toilet paper too, in case the roadside stops that are open are out, and don’t forget extra face masks.
 You might also want to bring along a box of disposable gloves, which you can put on prior to gassing up your vehicle; this way, if the gas station is out of paper towels you can still keep your hands as clean as possible.